 Most of today’s new homes have poured concrete basement floors, but many houses built before 1950 still have unfinished dirt floors.
 The moisture in a dirt-floor basement can be as high as 100 percent, depending on the dampness of the soil, and that moisture can filter up into other areas of the home.
 The solution, in this case, is placing a vapor barrier, such as 6 mm plastic sheeting, over the dirt, and then covering the sheeting with several inches of sand or pea gravel to hold it in place.

-If the humidity level at home is too low, often in the winter, you can inject moisture.
+If the humidity level at home is too low, as it often is in the winter, you can add more moisture.